 The IES Abroad Intensive Acting Program gives you an intensive, practical approach to performance.

 Over the course of the summer, you will come to know Dublin's winding streets and unique charm through a variety of culturally enriching opportunities.
-The program offers enrollment at the acclaimed Gaiety School of Acting-National Theatre School of Ireland, housing in fully-equipped student apartments, and field trips throughout the Republic of Ireland and Northern Ireland.
+The program offers enrollment at the acclaimed National Theatre School of Ireland-Gaiety School of Acting, housing in fully-equipped student apartments, and field trips throughout the Republic of Ireland and Northern Ireland.

-Courses are taught by Gaiety School of Acting-National Theatre School of Ireland (GSA-NTSI) and IES Abroad instructors.
-These courses are held at the GSA-NTSA and IES Abroad Center, and are worth 6 credits total.
+Courses are taught by The National Theatre School of Ireland-Gaiety School of Acting (NTSI-GSA) and IES Abroad instructors.
+These courses are held at the NTSI-GSA and IES Abroad Center, and are worth 6 credits total.

-Important note: A core value espoused by The Gaiety School of Acting-National Theatre School of Ireland is ensemble.
+Important note: A core value espoused by The National Theatre School of Ireland-Gaiety School of Acting is ensemble.
 This program is physically and emotionally demanding and all students participate fully in all aspects of the training process.